-3.4.4 The policy resists development in residential gardens within the settlement boundary.
+3.4.7 The policy resists development in residential gardens within the settlement boundary.
 This is in line with Para 53 of the NPPF which enables the protection of residential gardens where development would cause harm to the local area.

-Policy HO5: Housing mix
+Policy HO4: Housing mix

-Housing developments within the Development boundary of Salehurst and Robertsbridge will be permitted where they include a range of house types, including two and three bedroom dwellings.
-Housing developments will also be expected to include an element of single level dwellings and sheltered accommodation to meet the needs of the elderly and people with disabilities, and thereby to enable them to remain independent and within the community for as long as is possible.
+Housing developments within the Development boundary of Robertsbridge will be permitted where they include a range of house types, and normally including a high proportion of one, two and three bedroom dwellings.
+Housing developments will also be expected to include an element of single level dwellings and, where practicable, sheltered accommodation to meet the needs of the elderly and people with disabilities, and thereby to enable them to remain independent and within the community for as long as is possible.

+- NPPF: Para 50

-NPPF: Para 50RDC: Policy LHN1
+- RDC: Policy LHN1

-• SRNDP objective: To plan and deliver a range of housing mix, sizes and types that is integrated into the community which reflects both current and future housing needs of the village.
+- SRNDP objective: To plan and deliver a range of housing mix, sizes and types that is integrated into the community which reflects both current and future housing needs of the village.